 Walk-in, free social work assistance is now available at the Ramsey County Library in Roseville.
 Community Resource Advocates, trained social workers, provide guidance for accessing resources for housing/shelter, mental health care, food shelves, transportation, domestic violence issues, youth resources, scholarships for daycare/preschool on Wednesdays from 1:30 – 3:00 p.m. in conference room B. For more information call 651-724-6062.

 Looking for help with questions about health coverage or MNSURE?
 The Ramsey County Library in Roseville has a certified Navigator available to provide free one-on-one assistance on Wednesdays from 10 a.m. to 6 p.m.
 Call Health Access MN at (651) 645-0215 to ask a question or for more information.

 Do you need to make a clinic appointment?

 On Tuesdays HealthPartners Center for Memory & Aging offers a Diagnostic Clinic Day where patients can see a neurologist, neuropsychologist, geriatric psychiatrist, physician assistant and nurse all at one visit.
 To make an appointment call 651-254-7000 and press option 1.

 Advance Care Planning

-Resources for Caregivers/People with Memory Loss The Roseville Alzheimer’s and Dementia Community Action Team has developed a guide for caregivers, care recipients, and people with early memory loss in the Roseville area.
+The Roseville Alzheimer’s and Dementia Community Action Team has developed a guide for caregivers, care recipients, and people with early memory loss in the Roseville area.
 Included in this guide is information on caregiver coaching, caregiver support groups, activities for caregivers and people with early memory loss, respite, adult day services, research opportunities, and grief support.